JoeTomkinson/Xama.JTPorts.AnimatedCircleLoadingView/README.md

 - [x] Ensure Interfaces are implemented as per OOP standards.

-- [x] Apply standard capitilisations across the library as per .Net guidelines.
+- [x] Apply standard capitalizations across the library as per .Net guidelines.

 - [ ] Replace android 'listeners' with events.